mohammedasker/100-days-of-code/log.md

 **Today's Progress**: More practicing queryselectorall.

 **Thoughts** Ok, so I start getting the first clue that I can access nodelist using queryselectorall.
 To be honest, I don't fully understand how nodelist works, but it can be a key to learn the true power of queryselectorall.
 Need more practice.

+### Day 72: Sep 11, 2019

+**Today's Progress**: Yet another practicing queryselectorall.

+**Thoughts** Ok, so I'm starting to get a hang of queryselectorall (which is cool feeling btw) and now I need to find ways of applying this feature into practical use.
+Like when to use and when not to for example.

+Also, I got less than 30 days before I finish 100 days of challenge so I need to make one more project using all the features I've learned so far during the journey of programming.